blbadger/blbadger.github.io/vision-transformers.md

     vision_transformer.encoder.layers[i] = EncoderBlock(16, 1024, 4096, 0., 0.)
 ```

+Similar changes can be made to remove layer normalizations, MLPs, or self-attention modules.
 One problem remains, and that is how to load trained model weights into our modified transformer encoders.
 As we have re-built the encoders to match the architecture of the original, however, and as the residual connections contain no trainable parameters we can simply load the original trained model and replace each layer with the trained version of that layer.
 For example, modifying the ViT L 16 to discard residual connections before adding weighted MLP layers we have

 ```python
 for i in range(24):